 To incentivise IPOs, Borsa Istanbul does not charge listing fees on new listings.
-However, Borsa Istanbul charges a fee on applications for the start of trading of the float on the relevant market, which can be deducted from the yearly maintenance fees to be charged in future years.
-As an additional incentive to attract foreign listings, Borsa Istanbul waives 50 per cent of the fees on applications for the start of trading of the float and maintenance fees for all IPOs (whether through an initial or dual listing) for foreign issuers.
+However, Borsa Istanbul charges a fee of up to approximately 55,000 Turkish liras on applications for the start of trading of the float on the relevant market, which can be deducted from the yearly maintenance fees to be charged in future years.

-Fees paid to the Central Securities Depository (CSD)
+Fees paid to the Central Securities Depository

-The CSD collects a membership admission fee from companies going public, which is calculated as 0.1 per cent of the paid-in share capital of the company (minimum and maximum fees being 2,000 liras and 50,000 liras respectively).
+The Central Securities Depository collects a membership admission fee from companies going public, which is calculated as 0.1 per cent of the paid-in share capital of the company (minimum and maximum fees being approximately 11,850 Turkish liras and 296,000 Turkish liras respectively).